Skip to main content

 Write Ordering Control

-Write ordering control is achieved through the deadline (legacy single queue block I/O path) and mq-deadline (multi-queue block I/O path) block I/O scheduler (see Write Ordering Control). deadline and mq-deadline zoned block device support is automatically enabled if the CONFIG_BLK_DEV_ZONED configuration option is set.
+For kernels starting with versions 4.16 and up to version 6.9, write operation ordering control is achieved using the deadline (legacy single queue block I/O path) and mq-deadline (multi-queue block I/O path) block I/O schedulers (see Write Ordering Control). deadline and mq-deadline zoned block device support is automatically enabled if the CONFIG_BLK_DEV_ZONED configuration option is set.

-It is mandatory to enable this scheduler for zoned block devices.
+It is mandatory to enable this scheduler for zoned block devices for kernel versions 4.16 to 6.9.
 The configuration option CONFIG_MQ_IOSCHED_DEADLINE enables the mq-deadline scheduler.
 The configuration option CONFIG_IOSCHED_DEADLINE enables the deadline scheduler.
 Both options can be selected from the IO Schedulers top menu.

 I/O scheduler configuration with make menuconfig